MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-A-Office-Secretary-Transportation/part-26-Participation-Disadvantaged-Business-Enterprises-Department-Transportation-Financial-Assistance-Programs/subpart-A-General/section-26.5.md

 *Noncompliance* means that a recipient has not correctly implemented the requirements of this part.

+*Notice of decision* or *NOD* means determination that denies a firm's application or decertifies a DBE.

+*Notice of intent* or *NOI* means recipients letter informing a DBE of a suspension or proposed decertification.

 *Operating Administration* or *OA* means any of the following parts of DOT: the Federal Aviation Administration (FAA), Federal Highway Administration (FHWA), and Federal Transit Administration (FTA).
 The “Administrator” of an operating administration includes his or her designees.

-*Personal net worth* means the net value of the assets of an individual remaining after total liabilities are deducted.
-An individual's personal net worth does not include: The individual's ownership interest in an applicant or participating DBE firm; or the individual's equity in his or her primary place of residence.
-An individual's personal net worth includes only his or her own share of assets held jointly or as community property with the individual's spouse.
+*Personal net worth* or *PNW* means the net value of an individual's reportable assets and liabilities, per the calculation rules in § 26.68.

 *Primary industry classification* means the most current North American Industry Classification System (NAICS) designation which best describes the primary business of a firm.
-The NAICS is described in the North American Industry Classification Manual—United States, which is available on the Internet at the U.S. Census Bureau Web site: *http://www.census.gov/eos/www/naics/.*
+The NAICS is described in the North American Industry Classification Manual—United States, which is available online on the U.S. Census Bureau website: *www.census.gov/naics/.*

 *Primary recipient* means a recipient which receives DOT financial assistance and passes some or all of it on to another recipient.

 *Principal place of business* means the business location where the individuals who manage the firm's day-to-day operations spend most working hours.
 If the offices from which management is directed and where the business records are kept are in different locations, the recipient will determine the principal place of business.
+The term does not include construction trailers or other temporary construction sites.

 *Program* means any undertaking on a recipient's part to use DOT financial assistance, authorized by the laws to which this part applies.